daviddalpiaz/pylahman/lahman-readme.txt

 --------------------------------------------------------------------------------------------------------------------------------------------
 1.1 Introduction

-This database contains pitching, hitting, and fielding statistics for Major League Baseball from 1871 through 2023.
-It includes data from the two current leagues (American and National), the four other "major" leagues (American Association, Union Association, Players League, and
+This database contains pitching, hitting, and fielding statistics for Major League Baseball from 1871 through 2024.
+It includes data from the two current leagues (American and National), the four other white "major" leagues (American Association, Union Association, Players League, and
 Federal League), and the National Association of 1871-1875.

 This database was created by Sean Lahman, who pioneered the effort to make baseball statistics freely available to the general public.
 What